justjake/quickjs-emscripten/doc/@jitl/quickjs-singlefile-cjs-release-asyncify/README.md

 # @jitl/quickjs-singlefile-cjs-release-asyncify

-Variant with the WASM data embedded into a NodeJS CommonJS module.
+Variant with the WASM data embedded into a universal (Node and Browser compatible) CommonJS module.

 This generated package is part of [quickjs-emscripten](https://github.com/justjake/quickjs-emscripten).
 It contains a variant of the quickjs WASM library, and can be used with quickjs-emscripten-core.